Managing systems using the RHEL 9 web console

 6. Click Log in.

 6.4.
-Configuring a web console to allow a user authenticated with a smart card to SSH to a remote host without being asked to authenticate again
+Configuring the web console to allow a user authenticated with a smart card to SSH to a remote host without being asked to authenticate again

-After you have logged in to a user account on the RHEL web console, as an Identity Management (IdM) system administrator you might need to connect to remote machines by using the SSH protocol.
+After logging in to a user account on the RHEL web console, you can connect to remote machines by using the SSH protocol.
 You can use the constrained delegation feature to use SSH without being asked to authenticate again.

-Follow this procedure to configure the web console to use constrained delegation.
-In the example below, the web console session runs on the myhost.idm.example.com host and it is being configured to access the remote.idm.example.com host by using SSH on behalf of the authenticated user.
+In the example procedure, the web console session runs on the myhost.idm.example.com host, and you configure the console to access the remote.idm.example.com host by using SSH on behalf of the authenticated user.

 Prerequisites